Green Smoothie Infused with Nettles

 Tips:

-• Cover the pot with a plate while you are steeping to protect volatile oils in the plants from escaping in the steam.
+• Cover the pot with a plate while you are steeping to protect the volatile oils in the plants from escaping the steam.

-• You can add any other herbs you desire, like dandelion, clover, mint or birch for more health properties.
+• You can add any other desired herbs, like dandelion, clover, mint or birch for more health properties.

 • You can add any spices you like to the infusion.